imagineeeinc/dot/README.md

 # Dotfiles

 Includes dotfiles to my linux setup.
-I use Linux across multiple devices thus each application has it's own folder with config, so I can mix and match config on device rather than installing the whole repo.
+I use Linux across multiple devices thus each application (and even device) has it's own folder with config, so I can mix and match config on device rather than installing the whole repo.

 Most of the packages are installed via the package manager, some are required to follow an online guide.
 This document dosen't tell you how to install the packages, it just hints what should be in the setup.

+[**Desktop dotfiles**](https://github.com/imagineeeinc/desktop-dot) are stored separately to showcase just the desktop, however the desktop experience relies on these dot files.

 ## Main Workflow Apps
 - Editor: [Lazy Vim](https://www.lazyvim.org/) is *cool* neovim bassed editor with **extra** features built in ([Installing](https://lazyvim.org/installation)).
 - Multiplexer: [tmux](https://github.com/tmux/tmux) is a *terminal multiplexer* (Install from built in package manager).
-- Shell: [Oh my zsh](https://ohmyz.sh/) another *shell* with some smart features and **theming** (Install zsh then add [oh my zsh](https://github.com/ohmyzsh/ohmyzsh/wiki#welcome-to-oh-my-zsh)).
+- Shell: zsh + [Oh my zsh](https://ohmyz.sh/) another *shell* with some smart features and **theming** (Install zsh then add [oh my zsh](https://github.com/ohmyzsh/ohmyzsh/wiki#welcome-to-oh-my-zsh)).
 - Git TUI: [Lazygit](https://github.com/jesseduffield/lazygit) a terminal based git client with a nice ui and keybinds ([Installing](https://github.com/jesseduffield/lazygit#installation)).
-- Music: [cmus](https://cmus.github.io/) a terminal music player, plays through pulseaudio.
-(Install from built in package manager)

 ## Other apps